tidyverse/tidyverse.org/content/blog/httr2-1-2-0/index.md

 slug: httr2-1-2-0
 title: httr2 1.2.0
-date: 2025-07-08
+date: 2025-07-14
 author: Hadley Wickham
 description: >
-    httr2 1.2.0 improves security for redacted headers, improves URL parsing and building, enhances debugging, and inclues a bunch of other quality of life improvements.
+    httr2 1.2.0 improves security for redacted headers, improves URL parsing and building, enhances debugging, and includes a bunch of other quality of life improvements.

 photo: